AryanSh1380/COMP472-Project/README.md

 # COMP472 Project
 ## Team AK_6
-### Aryan Shirazi – 40119594 – Role: Evaluation Specialist /
+### Aryan Shirazi – 40119594 – Role: Evaluation Specialist
-### Adnan Saab – 40075504 – Role: Training Specialist /
+### Adnan Saab – 40075504 – Role: Training Specialist
-### Karim Tabbara – 40157871 – Role: Data Specialist /
+### Karim Tabbara – 40157871 – Role: Data Specialist

-- DataSet folder: /
-.
-Contains 25 images from each category (Neutral, Focused, Surprised, Happy) / .
-Contains document with information about publicly available dataset used /
+- DataSet folder: Contains 25 images from each category (Neutral, Focused, Surprised, Happy) + Contains document with information about publicly available dataset used /

-- Signed Expectations of Originality Forms /
-.
-Contains signed forms from each of the three members of the group /
+- Signed Expectations of Originality Forms: Contains signed forms from each of the three members of the group

-- Python Code: /
+- Python Code:
-"Assignment1.py" /
-.
-Contains code for reading data from the csv file containing image paths and labels / .
-Contains code for computing the class distribution / .
-Contains code for displaying a sample of the images from each class along with their pixel intensity distribution /
+"Assignment1.py" --> Contains code for reading data from the csv file containing image paths and labels + Contains code for computing the class distribution + Contains code for displaying a sample of the images from each class along with their pixel intensity distribution

 "Ass2_mainModel.py" --> Contains code for creating and training the main CNN model /